HUMN 3024 Comparative Nationalism

 Coordinator Margarite Poulos Opens in new window

 Description Nationalism, an ideology considered by many to have passed its peak, now dominates world politics and permeates political discourse.
 This phenomenon is crucial to understanding Trump's America First campaign, the problems affecting the EU and secession, the tensions and conflicts that are garbed in a religious rhetorical veil, and which constitute much of the agenda of today's "war on terror."
 What is nationalism?
 What is national identity?
 What are the main forms of its articulation in history and in the present, across geographical borders, class boundaries, gender and generational cleavages?
-This unit will survey the major theories of nationalism, and examine diverse examples of historical and contemporary nationalisms, predominantly within the European context.
-This is an upper level unit whose readings draw on a variety of approaches and examples and aim at providing a solid introduction to the scholarly literature.
+This subject will survey the major theories of nationalism, and examine diverse examples of historical and contemporary nationalisms, predominantly within the European context.
+This is an upper level subject whose readings draw on a variety of approaches and examples and aim at providing a solid introduction to the scholarly literature.

 School Humanities & Comm Arts